deliveroo/deliveroo.engineering/_authors/joshua-levin.md

 I've been at Deliveroo since September 2018 as a backend engineer on the Payments team.

-When I'm not doing that you'll probably find me writing stories, enjoying board games or taking photos.
+In my free time you'll probably find me writing stories, enjoying board games or taking photos.